Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 The building was roofless and a garden was laid out within the circuit of its wall.
 It overlooked an orchard with ‘fruitful appletrees, peartrees, plumtrees and filberd trees’, as well as a ‘large sweet garden… within the walls

-And yes, Arundel Tower originally sat in a hunting park.
+And yes, Arundel Tower towered over a complex of hunting parks.

-Children know it as Hogwarts.
+Children know them as Hogwarts.
 Source: Alnwick Castle in Alnwick, Northumberland

 If you didn't know, you wouldn't know.
 But why would you?
 After all, England's best reputation management teams have been all over it.

 And Salvin certainly was all over it.
-He is credited with reconstructing a formidable list of castles and country houses.
-To help you appreciate just how recently he salvaged the reputation of England's 'ancient' carcass processing facilities, Salvin lived 40 years into the age of photography:
+He is credited with reconstructing a formidable list of towers, castles and fortified 'country houses'.
+To help you appreciate just how recently he salvaged the reputation of England's ancient carcass processing facilities, Salvin lived 40 years into the age of modern photography:

 It's hard to believe we've been led up the garden path about England's carcass processing facilities.
-Sometimes that's partly because reputation management actually turned the evidence into a garden path.
+Even though the reputation management team apparently converted two facilities into exactly that - garden paths.

 The secret garden of concentric circles.
 Source: Tudor to Tartaria (Video no longer available)